SooryaGeorge7/Dublin-Eats/README.md

 #### **Flow Chart logic**

 A basic flowchart was used to plan the logic of this website.
 The logic was altered slightly during development of website to adapt to the project's needs.
-The website now allows unregistered users to use the search field and view restaurant categories but they are unable to pin,rate or see any reviews of any restaurants until they have signed up for the website.
+The website now allows unregistered users to use the search field and view restaurant categories but they are unable to pin,rate or see any reviews of any restaurants until they have signed up for the website.registered users have access to all features. superusers or admin has additional special access such as being able to delete other users reviews or profiles.

 - ![Flow chart of logic](/documentation/flow-diagram/flow-chart-dublineats.jpg)